willemodendaal/over-engineered-max-hr-calculator/README.md

 - CouchDb for server-side data storage.
 - ✓ ASP.NET Core to serve static pages and handle any server-side logic.
 - ✓ Docker to tie it all together!

+## Stretch goals:
+- Unit tests for Redux reducers.
+- Stricter typing with Flow, TypeScript or similar technology.